guenthertom/stata-crashcourse/_sources/units/unit07_data_wrangling/README.md

 <details>
 <summary>💡 Hint</summary>

-You do not have to create new variables for the mean scores. `Summarize` works with `by` if the data is sorted.
+You do not have to create new variables for the mean scores. `summarize` works with `by` if the data is sorted.
 Use `bysort` for that. <br>
 You can plot two seperate histograms or combine them in one graph.
-If *histogram* does not support `by`, you have to work with *if*-conditions.
+If *histogram* does not support `by`, you have to work with *if*-conditions instead.

 </details>